About us

 An internal collaboration platform

 The GICS serves as a platform by which the Ghent Classics community seeks to promote internal connectedness and facilitate collaboration, and raise its visibility outside its own university through outreach efforts and the expansion of its international network.
-Each year, the GICS organizes a series of activities (public lectures, seminars, workshops, conferences), among which feature prominently the GICS lectures, the GICS roundtables and the GICS podcast.
+Each year, the GICS organizes a series of activities (public lectures, seminars, workshops, conferences), among which feature prominently the GICS lectures, the GICS roundtables and the GICS in dialogue.

 The GICS also circulates information on UGent and non-UGent activities in Classics among its members through a weekly newsletter, and serves as the key reference point for residing and incoming PhD researchers, Erasmus students and Visiting Scholars in Classics in Ghent.
 The GICS collaborates with a number of internal and external partners.